MorinWang/morinwang.github.io/_pages/about.md

 # 🔥 News
+- *2025.05*:  🎉🎉 Our LLM-enhanced Recommender Systems Tutorial and Survey has been accepted by KDD 2025.
 - *2025.05*:  🎉🎉 Our paper *DANCE: Resource-Efficient Neural Architecture Search with Data-Aware and Continuous Adaptation* has been accepted by IJCAI 2025!
 - *2025.04*:  🎉🎉 Our two papers have been accepted by SIGIR 2025!
 - *2025.02*:  🎉🎉 My paper, *MetaLoRA: Tensor-Enhanced Adaptive Low-Rank Fine-tuning*, has been accepted by ICDE 2025 Doctoral Forum!